Turkey orders trial for newspaper staff, detains more pro-Kurd officials

 Some 170 newspapers, magazines, TV stations and news agencies have been closed in the crackdown, leaving 2,500 journalists unemployed, Turkey's journalists' association said.

 Cumhuriyet's previous editor, Can Dundar, was jailed last year for publishing state secrets involving Turkey's support for Syrian rebels.
-He was later released and is now overseas to avoid arrest.

-(Additional reporting by Gulsen Solaker and Umit Bektas in Ankara; Ebru Tuncay in Istanbul; Andrea Shalal in Berlin; Writing by Tuvan Gumrukcu; Editing by David Dolan and Robin Pomeroy)
+Additional reporting by Gulsen Solaker and Umit Bektas in Ankara; Ebru Tuncay in Istanbul; Andrea Shalal in Berlin; Writing by Tuvan Gumrukcu; Editing by David Dolan and Stephen Powell